AntazSamir/BD65/replit.md

 - Created comprehensive About page with company story, team, values, mission, and statistics
 - Updated navigation to link to the new About page (/about route)

+### Layout and Visual Improvements (August 2025)
+- Enhanced Popular Destinations section layout with increased spacing between hero and destinations
+- Moved destination text content (headings, descriptions, buttons) to a dedicated gap section with light background
+- Increased destination section height to 800px for more immersive background images
+- Positioned destination cards at the bottom of the section for better visual hierarchy
+- Reduced destination card image heights for better proportions (h-32 md:h-48)
+- Updated 9 destinations with authentic custom images stored in /client/public/assets/
+- Implemented proper state management for destination selection across components

 ## System Architecture

 ### Frontend Architecture